Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 I removed RSO because it was a pain to implement and support as a soft mod.
 And the mod author seemed to change his mind later about allowing my use case.
 Either way, I dropped it since vanilla resource gen is much better now.
 You have to make usre to follow the next instructions about map gen settings if you want a good experience.

 #### Removal of cmd line map gen settings
-0.17 allows you to provide map generation settings using --map-gen-settings when you launch the scenario from the command line.
+0.17 allows you to provide map generation settings using `--map-gen-settings` when you launch the scenario from the command line.
 You should be using that to generate your maps.
 I will include an example/recommended settings with the scenario but it's up to you to make sure your game launches with whatever settings you want.
+Also use `--map-settings`, it seems that works for me now.

-It seems that --map-settings does not work.
-Let me know if you find out otherwise please.
+`--map-gen-settings` is for terrain / resource / map gen `--map-settings` is for enemy evo / pollution settings

 ## Instructions for starting a server